Huc91/I-m-a-cartographer/README.md

 # I-m-a-cartographer
-Material fot I'm a cartographer app
+Material for I'm a cartographer app